-An echocardiogram (often called an "echo") is a graphic outline of the heart's movement.
-During this test, high-frequency sound waves, called ultrasound, provide pictures of the heart's valves and chambers.
-This allows the technician, called a sonographer, to evaluate the pumping action of the heart.
-Echo is often combined with Doppler ultrasound and color Doppler to evaluate blood flow across the heart's valves.
+An echocardiogram (often called an "echo") is a graphic outline of your heart's movement.
+During this test, high-frequency sound waves, called ultrasound, provide pictures of your heart's valves and chambers.
+This allows your doctor to see the pumping action of the heart.

 Why Do I Need an Echocardiogram?

-- Assess the overall function of your heart.
+- Check the overall health of your heart

 What Are the Types of Echocardiograms?